 status.
 Such incontestable status is generally deemed conclusive evidence

 c) the owner of the trademark registration owns the trademark; and

 d) the owner has exclusive rights to use the mark for the registered goods or services.

-expense during litigation by eliminating these legal issues.
+significant time and expense during litigation by eliminating the necessity of

-In the United States, the owner must file a Section 15 Declaration and apply for incontestability.
-In Canada, however, there are no statutory filing requirements for incontestability.
+For incontestability, the owner must file a Section 15 Declaration and apply for incontestability in the U.S. In Canada, however, there are no statutory filing requirements for incontestability.
 A trademark registration automatically becomes incontestable 5 years after its registration date.

-The owner of a trademark registration may be entitled to attorneys fees and costs for having to sue infringers.
-In the US generally each party must bear their own legal costs, but having a trademark registered helps overcome this general rule in American law.
+The owner of a trademark registration may be entitled to attorney’s fees and costs for having to sue infringers.
+In the U.S., generally each party must bear its own legal costs.
+However, having a federally registered trademark helps overcome this general rule in American law.
 Additionally, if an owner of a registered trademark proves that the infringement was willful, he may be entitled to three times the amount of damages, or treble damages, against the infringer.